-Just months after the capitol insurrection, a crippling blizzard hit the state of Texas, wiping out power to 70% of the population.
+A crippling blizzard hit the state of Texas in 2021, wiping out power to 70% of the population.

 Monitoring of local news and social media turned up a trend for the comms team at Ford.
 New F-150 trucks come equipped with a feature called PowerBoost — basically a generator in the bed of the vehicle.
 Texans were using the power source to help their neighbors run stoves and other essentials during the frigid storm.

 Using NewsWhip, the Ford team could see that these stories were rising in trajectory and realized they had a chance to do something that went beyond stories about the grassroots effort.

 They took it one step further, asking Ford dealers in the area to lend them their F-150s.
 Hundreds heeded the call, and the trucks were deployed to help in hard-hit communities.

 Ford elevated the story from a simple media hit into a true community effort that helped people — and got a lot more press in the process.

 “They were able to sell a lot of trucks,” Lofgren said.

 These use cases are outliers, Lofgren admits.
 Not everyone will use data to stop a civil war.
 But it can still make a huge difference in your comms strategy.